sandstorm/Fuzzer/README.md

 ---------------------

-The fuzzer automatically **modifies your source code**, checks that the resulting file has a valid syntax, and then runs the unit tests.
-In a perfect world, the unit tests would fail after every modification, as we modified the source code, and deliberately broke some functionality.
+The fuzzer automatically **modifies your source code**, checks that the resulting file has a valid syntax, and then runs the unit/functional tests.
+In a perfect world, the tests would fail after every modification, as we modified the source code, and deliberately broke some functionality.

-The fuzzer detects cases where **the source has been modified, but the unit tests still run through successfully**, giving indication which other test cases you need to write.
+The fuzzer detects cases where **the source has been modified, but the tests still run through successfully**, giving indication which other test cases you need to write.